-The term deaths of despair was first used by Princeton economists Anne Case and Angus Deaton in their 2015 article Rising morbidity and mortality in midlife among white non-Hispanic Americans in the 21st century delineating their research showing that while many causes of death were on the decline, deaths from drugs, alcohol, and suicide were increasing.
+The term deaths of despair was first used by Princeton economists Anne Case and Angus Deaton in their 2015 article Rising morbidity and mortality in midlife among white non-Hispanic Americans in the 21st century.
+Case and Deaton noticed that while many causes of death were on the decline, deaths from drugs, alcohol, and suicide were increasing.
 They saw that these deaths had a common element of despair.

 US Male Deaths of Despair Statistics